-This was followed by a conclusion section where she highlighted significant language and social communication difficulties alongside rigid behaviours.
-The report included her recommendation that he be diagnosed with an autistic spectrum disorder and that she had made referrals to the paediatrician and the complex needs speech and language team.
+In the report conclusion section she highlighted significant language and social communication difficulties alongside rigid behaviours.
+It also included her recommendation that he be diagnosed with an autistic spectrum disorder.
+Finally it stated that she had made referrals to the paediatrician and the complex needs speech and language team.

 What does the ADOS Score mean?

 A score of 12 or above indicated moderate to severe concern of ASD, my son’s score was 24.
-When I received the report and our score I googled ADOS to try and work out what this score meant, then I got all worked up as I realised it was a very high score.
-I actually emailed the assessor with some questions after we got our report through and she was very helpful in clarifying a few points for me.
+When I received the report and our score I Googled ADOS to see what this score meant.
+I got all worked up as I realised it was a very high score.
+I emailed the assessor with some questions after we got our report, she was very helpful in clarifying a few points for me.

-The score is actually just an indication of difficulties that may indicate autistic spectrum disorders, so a higher score is an indication that it is more obvious that my son has autism as he clearly displayed the traits they were looking for through ADOS.
+The score is actually just an indication of difficulties that may indicate autistic spectrum disorders.
+So a higher score is an indication that it is more obvious that my son has autism.
+It means he clearly displayed the traits they were looking for through ADOS.

 ADOS is one tool towards a diagnosis and it worked well for us but may not help for others, many kids perform very differently one day to the next and in different settings.

-The ADOS classification includes a comparison score to allow the results to be compared with children of the same age that do not have communication difficulties.
+The ADOS classification includes a comparison score, this is so the results can be compared with children of the same age that don’t have communication difficulties.

-I hope this is helpful but do ask questions of the professional carrying out your assessment as they are best placed to explain what they are doing and what their report means.
+Ask questions of the professional carrying out your assessment, they are best placed to explain what they are doing and what their report means.